nss-nightclass-projects/exercise-vault/travel-diary.md

 1. After pushing your base README.md to master, you should be working off branches
 1. Create an index.html, main.js and main.css and link them all together.

+## Technical Requirements

+1. Single responsibility prinicple: Each function should be responsible for one thing.
+1. No frameworks or libraries (Bootstrap/Materialize, jQuery, etc); everything is vanilla

 ## Requirements

 1. Create an array of objects that represent places you've been or want to go.
 These objects should have a title, image and description.
 You need at least 5 unique objects in the array.